rubygems/rfcs/text/0003-extended-error-management.md

 # Summary

 Bundler expresses gem installation issues as they are presented from the gems themselves.
-Gems, however, often integrate with system level dependencies.
+Gems, however, often integrate with system-level dependencies.
 When these fail, they give GCC dumps that are indecipherable to even some of the most experienced developers and absolute gibberish to new developers.
 This RFC intends to address this issue and take an opportunity to better educate Ruby developers while enabling them to work more productively.

 # Motivation